 “Investors are not solely evaluating your company’s story.
 They are also evaluating your ability to convey that story.”

-So we compiled the early decks of 10 private or exited companies valued in the billions of dollars.
+So we compiled the early decks of some private or exited companies valued in the billions of dollars.
 These include the decks of pre-revenue LinkedIn and a then-smallish-site named Buzzfeed, when it was registering just 2.5M monthly page views.
 Would you have invested in the vision they were pitching?

 Airbnb, current valuation: $29.3B